andykck/andykck/README.md

 - 👋 Hi, I’m @andykck you can call me Andy
-- 👀 I’m interested in Cloud Engineering
+- 👀 I’m interested in Cloud Engineering & Cloud Architecture
-- 🌱 I’m currently learning cloud computing
+- 🌱 I’m in my lifetime learning journey ⏳
-- 💞️ I’m looking to collaborate on Azure and AWS cloud services and solutions
+- 💞️ I’m looking to collaborate on Azure and AWS cloud services and solutions for any size of companies
 - 📫 You can reach me via email : andykucuk@outlook.com
 <!---
 andykck/andykck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.